eonarheim/eonarheim.github.io/docs/installation.md

 {% endhighlight %}

-Or, if you like TypeScript just include a reference to the Excalibur declarations file in your root TypeScript file.
+If you are using TypeScript, just include a reference to the Excalibur declarations file in your root TypeScript file.
 Now you have a strongly typed version of Excalibur.